 Describe at least one important technique used in the text.
 Explain how the technique/s shapes

-This poem ‘Dulce et Decorum est’ by Wilfred Owen is a thought provoking poem which gives us the experiences of soldiers in trenches in WW1.
-The author uses various types of language techniques to create an emotional response in the reader about how horrible war is.
-He uses imagery and first-person pronoun to illustrate that war is not romantic and heroic but is a senseless and devastating event.
+This poem ‘Dulce et Decorum est’ by Wilfred Owen is a thought provoking poem which gives experience of soldiers in trenches in WW1.
+The author uses various types of language techniques to create an emotional response to the reader about how horrible war is.
+He uses imagery and first-person pronoun to illustrate that war is not romantic and heroic but senseless and devastating event.

-The horrific consequences of gas attacks are made painfully clear as Owen conveys the suffering of an individual soldier who failed to get his gas mask on in time, “flound’ring like a man in fire or lime”.
-The man in poisonous gas is compared to a man in fire or lime.
+The horrific consequences gas attack are made painfully clear as Owen conveys the suffering of an individual soldier who failed to get his gas mask on in time, “flound’ring like a man in fire or lime”. too repetitive The man who failed to put his gas mask on time is compared to a man in fire or lime.
 The technique makes me shocked at the fact that soldiers go through all kinds of troubles and hardships.
 The simile helps me imagine a soldier running around with panic and without control.
 This expresses the soldier’s pain and suffering to me, reminding me of the personal face of war through the torment of an individual man.
 This simile is very powerful as it highlights the extent of his distress.
 The use of ‘fire or lime’ compounds his torture as both are very vivid comparisons that allow me a glimpse of the agony that he is experiencing.
 The technique reinforces the idea of how painful war is.
-This has a certain relevance to the wider world.
-We
+I can’t help but think what would it be like if it was me in that condition. again this last section is too contrived - what images do we see of war today?
+Is war still glamourised ?
+Even in smaller scale, we all go through adversities and hardships, but at the end we get something from it.
+Enormous pain without any reward would be hard to endure.

-The pain of war is further emphasised at stanza 3 as Owen, former soldier who fought in WW1, tells us his personal experience.
+The pain of war is further emphasised at stanza 3 as Owen, former soldier who fought in WW1WW2, tells us his personal experience.
 “In all my dreams before my helpless sight, He plunges at me, guttering, choking, drowning.”
 The use of first person pronouns show the reader that the writer himself witnessed the war.
 It engages me more into the text and increases credibility of the text.
 “In all my dreams” imply that the writer is still suffering from the experience of the war which highlights how unforgettably shocking it was.
 “He plunges at me, guttering, choking, drowning.”
-Here Owen uses rhyme as well as emotive and active adjectives, which gives me the impression that I am witnessing death.
-Yelling, distressed soldier becomes too lifelike.
-I begin to realise that the war veterans of today, tricked by the propaganda and lies, witnessed fellow soldiers and brothers die in similar terrible way.
-I understand why some of the war heroes prefer to be alone and isolated.
-It is because they have witnessed horrors that many of us would not comprehend.
-This also reinforces the idea that there is no glory in death, regardless of what the propaganda told by government says.
+This listing of they are very emotive and active adjectives as well lots of sound techniques used too adjectives gives me the impression that I am witnessing death.
+Yelling, distressed soldiers all become too lifelike.
+This imagery makes Owen’s description of death much more painful.
+The vivid imagery makes me shudder